cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 fromMaybe _ (Just a) = a
 ```

-PureNix compiles this PureScript code to the following Nix code[^1]:
+PureNix compiles this PureScript code to the following Nix code[^modified]:

+[^modified]: This has been slightly simplified to make it a little easier to understand.

 ```nix
 let